-The C# support in VS Code is optimized for cross-platform .NET Core development (see working with .NET Core and VS Code for another relevant article).
+The C# support in Visual Studio Code is optimized for cross-platform .NET Core development (see working with .NET Core and VS Code for another relevant article).
 Our focus with VS Code is to be a great editor for cross-platform C# development.
-For instance, many Unity game developers enjoy using VS Code in place of the MonoDevelop IDE.

 VS Code supports debugging of C# applications running on either .NET Core or Mono.

 For detailed instructions on:

 - .NET Core debugging - see the Microsoft C# extension's GitHub page.

 - Mono debugging - see the Mono Debug extension's README.

 Due to this focus, many standard C# project types are not recognized by VS Code.
 An example of a non-supported project type is an ASP.NET MVC Application (though ASP.NET Core is supported).
 In these cases, if you want to have a lightweight tool to edit a file - VS Code has you covered.
 If you want the best possible experience for those projects and development on Windows in general, we recommend you use Visual Studio Community.